nudoru/App-Framework/README.md

 Handy starting template for my JS projects based on some of the ideas of: ~~AS3 Robotlegs, Backbone, Ember + other random ideas I've found and liked.
 Based on the MVC pattern.~~ Flux and Command-Query Responsibility Segregation (CQRS) generally after reading this great post: http://jaysoo.ca/2015/02/06/what-the-flux/

-Dependencies: RxJS, GSAP TweenLite, Lowdash and my Nudoru utility classes.
+Dependencies: RxJS, GSAP TweenLite, Lodash and my Nudoru utility classes.

 ## To create new application